Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 Miami vs. Drake Betting Trends

-- Bulldogs games have hit the over 15 out of 33 times this year.
+- Bulldogs games have gone over the point total 15 out of 33 times this season.

 Miami Futures Odds